Esplanade des Droits de l’Homme in the Palais de Chaillot

 Nimio eventually split in two major settlements in the 15th century.
 Autolium became Auteuil and Calcium became Chaillot.

-Calcium spread on the stony north facing hillside among vineyards, gardens and fields, hence its name!
+Calcium (which evolved in Chaillot) spread on the stony north facing hillside (hence its name) among vineyards, gardens and fields.

 The rural village of Chaillot became a borough of Paris in 1659 and a district in 1787.